mrpdaemon/encfs-java/README.md

   $ java -classpath ${PROJECT_ROOT}/target/classes EncFSShell /path/to/an/encfs/volume

+For using the library from another project, include the .JAR file in your classpath and import the org.mrpdaemon.encfs.sec package.
+For API documentation, you can generate JavaDoc's using Maven:

+  $ mvn javadoc:javadoc

+Which will place your documentation in ${PROJECT_ROOT}/target/site/apidocs/

 ## Licensing

 encfs-java is licensed under the Lesser GNU Public License, which allows non-GPL